fangq/iso2mesh/trunk/iso2mesh/README.txt

 	       column is the region ID
 	 face: output, mesh surface element list of the tetrahedral mesh the last column denotes the boundary ID
+    region: optional output. if opt.autoregion is set to 1, region saves the interior points for each closed surface component

 ==== function [no,el,regions,holes]=vol2surf(img,ix,iy,iz,opt,dofix,method,isovalues) ====
  [no,el,regions,holes]=vol2surf(img,ix,iy,iz,opt,dofix,method,isovalues)